Horn of Africa Conservation Alliance (HOACA)

 -- Colorado State University

-From 2010-2019, more than -- Build mutual trust between communities and enforcement entities through key leader engagements and take action toward addressing grievances and economic impacts related to Cheetahs.
+-- Build mutual trust between communities and enforcement entities through key leader engagements and take action toward addressing grievances and economic impacts related to Cheetahs.

 -- Partner with Somaliland and other Regional Governments, to ensure all avenues of the crime spectrum, conservation, enforcement support and donor engagement are addressed.

+Since 2017, HOACA members have been working to uncover IWT networks operating in Somaliland and the wider HOA region.
+A focus on identifying Cheetah trafficking networks led to the discovery of large transnational crime networks moving IWT and other commodities reaching from South Sudan to Ethiopia, onward to Yemen and the Gulf states.
+Numerous cheetah cubs, leopards, other animals, and other contraband have been recovered because of this work.
 The success of the initial mapping project was met with a request from the Somaliland government to ramp up operations, including bringing in technical experts, trainers, and policy specialists to build a Somaliland Wildlife Protection Force.
 Illegal Wildlife Trade is now on the top of the agenda among key influencers in Somaliland, including the Attorney General, High court chairman, Somaliland prosecution service and MoI, and HOACA members continue to provide insight and legal assistance, when needed.
+Our efforts in Somaliland have been featured in National Geographic Magazine

 cheetahs

-Our Partners @ PETER CHADWICK www.peterchadwick.co.za Related Links: From The National Geographic Article: "Fewer than 7,000 adult cheetahs are left in the wild, according to recent estimates, most in southern and eastern Africa.
+"Fewer than 7,000 adult cheetahs are left in the wild, according to recent estimates, most in southern and eastern Africa.
 International commercial trade of cheetahs has been banned since 1975.
 Even so, from 2010 through 2019, more than 3,600 live cheetahs were for sale or sold illegally worldwide, with only about 10 percent intercepted by law enforcement, says Patricia Tricorache, a researcher with Colorado State University who’s been tracking the cheetah trade for 15 years.
 Taking cheetahs from the wild has been illegal in Somaliland since 1969."
+"Habitat loss and retaliatory killings by herders when cats prey on their livestock are the biggest threats to the cheetah’s survival, compounded by the illegal trade in cubs.
+Babies, often still nursing and dependent, are snatched from the wild while their mothers are hunting or when a lactating mother is tracked back to her den.
+On foot and by camel, car, and boat, traffickers move the cubs through the Horn of Africa and across the narrow

 Nichole